UTDZac/DeathQuotes-IronmonExtension/README.md

 7) Click on the "**DeathQuotes**" extension button to view the extension and turn it on

 ## How to use
 You can edit the Death Quotes by going to the extension and clicking the "Options" button.

-Access the extension through Settings > Extensions > Death Quotes.
+Access the extension through Settings > Extensions > Death Quotes